Konamiman/MSX-UNAPI-specification/docs/TCP-IP UNAPI specification.md

 them to 0.0.0.0.

-Addresses on a group not set to automatic retrieving are expected to be manually set by the user, by using the [TCPIP_CONFIG_IP](#472-tcpip_config_ip-manually-configure-an-ip-address)S routine, after the implementation is installed/ initialized; otherwise they will remain with the value 0.0.0.0 indefinitely.
+Addresses on a group not set to automatic retrieving are expected to be manually set by the user, by using the [TCPIP_CONFIG_IP](#472-tcpip_config_ip-manually-configure-an-ip-address)S routine, after the implementation is installed/initialized; otherwise they will remain with the value 0.0.0.0 indefinitely.

 Implementations supporting automatic address retrieval should default to automatically retrieve all addresses when installed/initialized.